rixx/speedslides/slides.md

 ---

 <!--

-**First time** I built pretalx (the tool giving you this conference schedule and call for proposals. pretalx also has a lot of other capabilities, for example … hm.
-I sense a certain lack of excitement for an advertisement block.
-Let's try that again.
+**First time** I built pretalx. pretalx is the tool you're using to look at this conference's schedule, and, if you're up on stage at some point, to submit your talk in the first place. pretalx also has a lot of other capabilities, for example … hm.
+I sense a certain lack of excitement for this product placement block.
+Let's try that again, without the ad.

 **Second time** I'm the author of pretalx, an open source conference software